-What are the best non-toy gifts for kids?
-I’ve got some suggestions…
+What are non-toy gifts for kids?

-Either way, non-toy gifts are great.
+Either way, non-toy gifts for kids are great.

-A LOT OF THESE GIFTS HAVE “PAIRINGS” WITH THEM: My mom and I both love to give a themed-gift to kids.
+My mom and I both love to give a themed-gift to kids.
 A few items that go together is always a fun box to open or watch unfold during gift giving times.

 Make sure to pay attention to the items I added as “pairings” – they’re fantastic as well.

-The Best Non-Toy Gifts for Kids
+Revealed: The Best Non-Toy Gifts for Kids

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.